malishav/OSCOAP/draft-selander-ace-object-security.md

 Protection of CoAP Options can be summarized as follows:

 * To prevent information leakage, Uri-Path and Uri-Query SHALL be encrypted.
 As a consequence, if Proxy-Uri is used, those parts of the URI SHALL be removed from the Proxy-Uri.
-The CoAP Options Uri-Host, Uri-Port, Proxy-Uri, and Proxy-Scheme SHALL neither be encrypted, nor integrity protected (cf. protection of request URI in {{AAD}}).
+The CoAP Options Uri-Host, Uri-Port, Proxy-Uri, and Proxy-Scheme SHALL neither be encrypted, nor integrity protected (cf. protection of the effective request URI in {{AAD}}).

 * The other CoAP options SHALL be encrypted and integrity protected.